What is Community Supported Agriculture?

 A Shared Commitment

 With your purchase of a share, you dedicate yourself to being our customer for the year, thus providing us a secure market — a welcome measure of certainty in the fickle world of farming!
 We, in turn, dedicate ourselves to being your farmers, providing you with a varied, nutritious vegetable diet.
-We also work diligently to connect you to the farm and your food through weekly issues of Farm News, Local Thyme Recipe Service, and our farm Field Days.
+We also work diligently to connect you to the farm and your food through weekly issues of Farm News and our Field Days.

 ~ Yelp Review